rules

 The main criteria that the jury will be looking for when analysing your project are the following:

-- Pitch - the quality of the team performance and submitted output.
+- Pitch & Presentation - the quality of the team performance and submitted output.

 prizes

-Prizes referred to in this section are given to Innovators if the following rules are met:
+The prizes referred to in this section are given to Participants if the following rules are met:

 - The delivery of Projects is in line with the quality standards and comply with the evaluation criteria;

-- Innovators comply with the Code of Conduct;
+- Participants comply with the Code of Conduct;

-- The prize can only be awarded to the Winning Team if they meet all rules and conditions and comply in full of these Rules output.
+- The prizes can only be awarded to the Winning Teams if they meet all rules and conditions and comply in full of these Rules output;

-Every Innovator acknowledges and accepts that the Organization is responsible for awarding prizes to the 3 Winning Teams only.
+- Every Participant acknowledges and accepts that the Organization is responsible for awarding prizes to the 4 Winning Teams only, according to the categories defined.

 cancelation